catsmells/obee/README.md

 # obee
-A text editor for the practical man or woman.
+A text editor for the practical man.
 Designed to be easier to use than Notepad, but with code more complicated than anything you've seen before.

 ## Installation
 Clone this repo, then compile using gcc.